Bad Guy (Eminem song): Real-life event

 In 2020, a man who was coincidentally also named Matthew (last name Hughes) broke into Eminem’s house to kill him, in a similar way to the lyrics in the song.
 He unsuccessfully tried to break in once before in 2019 in a house previously belonging to the artist.
 Hughes was 26 years old in the previous-break in, the exact age Stan's brother would have been that year.

 Hughes was later sentenced to five years probation after serving more than a year in jail, and had previously had several brushes with the law.
+However, in August 2024, Hughes would attempt another break-in at Eminem's property, resulting in the Macomb County jury sentencing Hughes to the maximum sentence of 10 to 35 years, plus 3½ years, consecutively for both first-degree home invasion and aggravated stalking.